Camp with Care

 - Mary E Campground, 20 sites, Hwy.
 145 west.
 Turn left on County Road 63L (Ilium Road).

-- Town Park Campground, Telluride, 43 sites.
+- Town Park Campground, Telluride, 33 sites (28 vehicle and 5 walk-in).
 Reserve here but VERY limited availability

 - Caddis Flats Campground, Hwy.
 145, North (towards Norwood)